What Is RPKI? Resource Public Key Infrastructure For Beginners

 Cybercriminals have already attempted to exploit this vulnerability many times.
 For instance, back in 2014, hackers used a BGP hijack to steal at least $83,000 worth of cryptocurrency.

-That’s where Resource Public Key Infrastructure comes in.
-As we mentioned before, RPKI is a framework that helps to secure the BGP routing infrastructure.
+That’s where RPKI comes in.
+As we mentioned before, RPKI is a framework that helps to secure BGP routing infrastructure.
 It works by cryptographically verifying whether an AS legitimately originates its IP prefix announcement.

 The verification process involves two important parts: Route Origin Authorization (ROA) and Route Origin Validation (ROV).